Updated August 1, 2022

 - Optional for students, faculty, staff, and visitors in most situations.

 - May be required in certain large indoor settings.

-Masks are optional for students, faculty, staff and visitors, but strongly encouraged for anyone with symptoms.
-Mask when requested in classrooms and individual work spaces.
-Respect those who still choose to mask.
+Mask when requested by faculty and staff in classrooms and individual work spaces.
+Respect those who choose to mask.

 Classrooms and other academic facilities are operating normally.
 Faculty may require masking in their classroom.

 St. Olaf-sponsored events are permitted, with flexibility for event organizers to implement COVID-19 safety protocols based on the type and location of the event.

 Individuals who test positive must report their positive tests using the COVID-19 reporting form and then follow instructions for an eight-day isolation period.